Sirjan-Singh/Hospital-management/README.md

-All files should be in the same folder or the location of the file in the files should be changed step 1 run the mysql1.py files step 2 run the hospital.py file done enjoy
+All files should be in the same folder or the location of the file in the files should be changed install the mysql connector if not using SQLite step 1 run the mysql1.py files step 2 run the hospital.py file done enjoy